A career in midwifery would suit you if you have a calm and caring nature, are an excellent communicator and work well with people

 Throughout your career, you'll need to maintain your registration with the Nursing & Midwifery Council, which has to be renewed every three years.
 To do this you must show you've met revalidation requirements within that time.
 These include:

 CPD participatory learning must involve interaction with at least one other professional and can include attending conferences, workshops or relevant training courses and events.
 Find out more at NMC Revalidation.

 There are opportunities to extend your role by taking specialist courses in areas such as enhanced midwifery practice, family planning, teaching in clinical practice, and research.
 Information on relevant events, courses and resources is available from The Royal College of Midwives.
 There are also opportunities for further study at degree, Masters and PhD level.
 Search for postgraduate courses in midwifery.

 Midwives are able to work in a number of different healthcare settings to develop experience and knowledge, which can lead to a range of career paths.

 You could become a clinical specialist in an area such as:

-You might become a consultant midwife, dividing your time between midwifery practice and training and leading improvements in practice.
+You might become a consultant midwife, dividing your time between working directly with patients and training and leading improvements in practice.

 Higher management opportunities exist as a head of midwifery services or a supervisor of midwives with the local supervising authority.
 You could also choose to go into teaching or research within a healthcare setting or a university.
 There are also specialist roles in areas such as public health, parenting education, intensive care neonatal units, ultrasound and foetal medicine.

-You can find opportunities for travel within the job in both the EU and overseas, as well as working abroad for organisations such as Voluntary Service Overseas (VSO).
+You can find opportunities for travel in both the EU and overseas, either still practising as a midwife or working for organisations such as Voluntary Service Overseas (VSO).
 In some countries, however, midwives must also hold registered nurse status in order to practise, so you should check this before applying.